-The LLM in Law and Economics and the MSc in Law and Finance have also developed some new modules, some of which are open to general LLM students: Law and Finance in Practice, Economic Application of the Law, and Macro-economics for Lawyers.
-In addition, the Institute runs a series of distinguished guest speakers in international finance with world leading policy makers and practitioners and a series of “CCLS – Open Lectures”.
+Additionally, the Institute of Banking and Finance Law offers a Law and Finance MSc, an International Finance Law PGDip (Certificate and Diploma of Scandinavian Programme).
+The Law and Economics LLM and the Law and Finance have also developed some new modules, some of which are open to general LLM students: Law and Finance in Practice, Economic Application of the Law, and Macro-economics for Lawyers.

 The LLM programmes provide a thorough grounding in the fundamental principles of international finance and financial services law, covering local and international developments from both practical and policy prospective.
 From financial regulation, corporate finance law, and mergers and acquisitions, to online banking and fintech, students choose from a wide selection of modules.
 The modules cover a wide range of regulatory and transactional areas, including monetary law, banking law, securities regulation, insolvency, central banking and international finance law.
 Students are engaged in current banking and finance policy making and legal regulatory reforms.
 The studying experience is complemented by seminars featuring prominent figures from the legal profession, industry, international organizations and academia.